sorilee/sorilee.github.io/_posts/2020-07-17-lambda-calculus.md

 **Note.** Church [C36] originally stipulates that the infinite set of variables be countable.
 Some authors, including [H97] and [BDS13], are more explicit than others, such as [B84], in requiring the countability.
 Some author, [S13], simply doesn't require it.

-All notable references I know, including [C36], [B84], [H97], [BDS13] and [S13], give virtually the above as the defining clauses of a λ-term.
-However, authors differ over whether or not <!--/ how--> to identify some of these inductively introduced objects as the same λ-terms.
+All notable references I know, including [C36], [B84], [H97], [BDS13] and [S13], give virtually the above as the inducing clauses of a λ-term.
+However, authors differ over whether or not <!--/ how--> to identify some of the induced objects as the same λ-terms.

-In [B84] and [BDS13], a λ-term is an equivalence class of 'raw' λ-terms under α-conversion.
+In [BDS13], and less explicitly in [B84], a λ-term is an equivalence class of 'raw' λ-terms under syntactic equality.

+α-conversion.

 ......